 2) Genes whose high expression is uniquely conditional for a significant positive association between the CYTscore and OS (i.e., “UpperT” genes)

-We applied CONSTRU to the OV1 and OV2 cohorts, and the results were compared for top-performing genes.
+We applied CONSTRU to two cohorts OV1 and OV2; the results were compared for top-performing genes.
 In each cohort, the parity score was used to assign percentile ranks across all genes.
 Using different upper and lower bound percentile-rank thresholds, we identified high-ranking UpperT and LowerT genes common to both cohorts (Fig. 1C-E).
-For these genes, we evaluated the relationship between their gene tertiles (T1, T2, T3) and corresponding CYTscore-survival hazard ratios (HRs), and tested the significance of these relationships using an independent HGSC cohort, termed OV3 (Table 1).
+For these genes, we evaluated the relationship between their gene tertiles (T1, T2, T3) and corresponding CYTscore-survival hazard ratios (HRs).
+The significance of these relationships was tested using a third independent HGSC cohort, OV3 (Table 1).
 As shown in Fig. 1C, using the top 2-percentile cutoff, 4 and 11 genes were found to overlap in the OV1 and OV2 UpperT and LowerT gene lists, respectively.
-By definition, in the population upper tertile (T3), the UpperT gene HRs (left panel) were smaller (i.e., associated positively with survival) as compared to the same genes’ HRs observed in the lower tertile (T1), while the LowerT gene HRs (right panel) were smaller in T1 as compared to their HRs observed in T3.
+As designed, the UpperT gene HRs (left panel) were smaller (i.e., associated positively with survival) in upper tertile T3 than the same genes’ HRs in the lower tertile T1, whereas the LowerT gene HRs (right panel) were smaller in T1 as that of T3.
 When assessed in the independent OV3 cohort, these relationships were reproducible, whereby the hazard ratio distributions for these genes remained significantly different between the T3 and T1 tertiles of the selected genes (UpperT genes, P < 0.001; LowerT genes, P < 0.001).
 Furthermore, these relationships remained significant irrespective of increasing numbers of UpperT and LowerT genes, as selected using the 4th and 6th percentile cutoffs (Fig. 1D, E).
 These findings support the hypothesis that in HGSC, the relative low or high expression states of certain genes are reproducibly associated with the prognostic performance of an effector cell cytolytic activity signature.

 A patient stratification signature (STRATsig) delineates transcriptomic subtypes that differ by CYTscore prognostic performance

 We next sought to integrate the unique properties of CONSTRU-selected genes for the development of a multi-gene signature for patient stratification.
 We first examined the internal correlation structure of UpperT and LowerT gene groups.
-Within groups, the majority of genes showed positive correlation with one another, while between groups, negative correlation predominated.
-We leveraged this correlation structure by computing, for each tumor, UpperT and LowerT gene signatures scores, defined as the geometric mean of genes comprising each signature.
-We ultimately selected UpperT and LowerT genes defined by the 4th-percentile cutoff (Fig. 1D) on the basis of the tradeoff between being highest-ranking genes, and being sufficiently numerous in gene count so as to be robust to error inherent in individual gene measurements (n=13 UpperT genes, n=27 LowerT genes).
+The majority of genes showed positive correlation with one another within groups, while negative correlation predominated between groups.
+For each tumor, we leveraged this correlation structure by computing UpperT and LowerT gene signatures scores, defined as the geometric mean of genes comprising each signature.
+We ultimately selected UpperT and LowerT genes by the 4th-percentile cutoff (Fig. 1D) on the basis of the tradeoff between being highest-ranking genes and being sufficiently numerous in gene count so as to be robust against errors inherent to individual gene measurements (n=13 UpperT genes, n=27 LowerT genes).
 The UpperT and LowerT signatures were evaluated in the training and test cohorts for their abilities to stratify patients into tertiles that differed by CYTscore prognostic power.
-In the combined training dataset (OV1 and OV2 combined), as expected, higher CYTscore values associated significantly with longer overall survival only in the upper tertile of patients stratified by the UpperT signature (Fig. 2A), and only in the lower tertile of patients stratified by the LowerT signature (Fig. 2B).
+In the combined training dataset (OV1 and OV2 combined), higher CYTscore values associated significantly with longer overall survival only in the upper tertile of patients stratified by the UpperT signature (Fig. 2A) and the lower tertile of patients stratified by the LowerT signature (Fig. 2B).
 In the test cohort (OV3), these same relationships were observed (Fig. 2D, E) illustrating the reproducibility of the gene signatures.